anandka/Learning/Kubernetes Revision.md

  - to keep things inside same bucket!
  - Namespaces share the networking and Storage
  - quota requirment can be implemented on top of Namespace
+ 	- Can set default minimum cpu and mem for every pod in NS
+ 	- Upper cap of CPU,MEM for the NS is setup
  - 4 NS are created when k8s is started
    - default
      - if you dont specify any namespace everything goes in default namespace